nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Chitosanic:** Relating to or derived from chitosan.

-### Expanded Definition and Usage\nChitosan's versatility is greatly enhanced by its physical and chemical properties.
+### Expanded Definition and Usage:
+Chitosan's versatility is greatly enhanced by its physical and chemical properties.
 Its cationic nature enables it to interact with negatively charged cells and bacteria, providing antimicrobial effects that are beneficial in medical applications like wound healing and tissue engineering.
 In agriculture, chitosan is used as a natural pesticide and soil conditioner, promoting plant health and yielding.
 Its ability to bind heavy metals and organic pollutants makes it an effective agent for water treatment and soil remediation.